mkennedy87/441/HW-12/readme.md

 I went through the class website, and next I started going through the code in the example homework.
 Next I started setting up my folders and files that I think I'm going to need.
 Started copying code from the example.
+The link I used for Jquery apparently didn't work, so I bypassed this by just adding the library.